 “I hope that more people join us to win the changes that we want.
 We have to keep looking for ways to win them.
 When one door closes, we have to look for another open one.”-Marcela Quezada, Colonia Muniz

-The Equal Voice Network’s Mi Voto = Mi Voz GOTV Campaign came to a successful end November 2nd.
-The campaign involved hundreds of hardworking Valley residents, many of them getting involved in the political process for the first time.
-After hundreds of collective hours, our precincts showed increases in the voting rate, 3.51% in precinct 88 in Alton, 2.69% in 43 (San Juan) and 14.11% 46 (Mercedes).
+The Equal Voice Network’s Mi Voto Mi Voz GOTV Campaign is an ongoing effort to get out the low income vote in South Texas.
+The campaign involves hundreds of hardworking Valley residents, many of them getting involved in the political process for the first time.
+After hundreds of collective hours over the past three years, our neighborhoods are show increases in the voting rate.
+In 2011 those rates increased by 3.51% in precinct 88 in Alton, 2.69% in 43 (San Juan) and 14.11% 46 (Mercedes).

 Holding Elected Officials Accountable

-While the Mi Voto = Mi Voz Campaign ended Tuesday, GOTV is only the first step in the civic engagement campaign necessary to create the lasting change that we desire in our communities.
-We must hold elected officials accountable to their campaign promises and educate them on their responsibilities to Valley families.
+While the Mi Voto Mi Voz Campaign ends each election day, GOTV is only the first step in the civic engagement process necessary to create the lasting change that we desire in our communities.
+After election day, Equal Voice Network partners like us shift our efforts toward holding elected officials accountable to their campaign promises and educating them on their responsibilities to Valley families.
 Elected officials have the responsibility to address the needs of Valley residents no matter to what party or political ideology they pertain.

-Equally important will be fighting the bad bills already being prefiled by anti-immigrant politicians from North Texas.
-Tomball Republican Debbie Riddle has already prefiled an Arizona-style bill that will be a disaster for Texas and the Rio Grande Valley.
-A broad coalition has formed to fight these bills and for the dignity and wellbeing of the Valley community, led by the Equal Voice Network of the RGV.
+Equally important is fighting the bad bills filed by anti-immigrant politicians in the Texas Legislative Session, happening every two years.
+In the 2011 session, Tomball Republican Debbie Riddle filed an Arizona-style bill that would have been a disaster for Texas and the Rio Grande Valley had a broad coalition not formed to to fight these bills and stop them from passing into law.